Skip to main content

 A judgment-free zone means we do not lecture, scold, or moralize about your weight, lifestyle, or past health choices.
 Many patients avoid the doctor because they fear being shamed for the very things they came to talk about.
 We have removed that barrier.
 Whether you are managing:

-• Metabolic changes or weight shifts.
+• Metabolic changes or weight changes.

 • Substance use or recovery.